MuhammadKazim01/Quantum-Cin-plex/README.md

 2. Open the project in your favorite Java IDE.

+3. Setup database.

-3. Compile and run the `Main.java` file to start the application.
+4. Compile and run the `Quantum_Cinéplex.java` file to start the application.

 ## Usage: